Visit Waikiki Beach in the winter

 Get Out on the Water

-Oahu is home to hundreds of humpback whales, and winter provides some of the best opportunities to see them up close.
+Oahu is home to hundreds of humpback whales, and winter on Oahu provides some of the best opportunities to see them up close.
 There are various tour operators in Waikiki offering guided excursions around the island.
 Sunset cruises and snorkeling excursions are also popular offerings that can be found in Waikiki.

 Hawaii is well-known for its surf culture and every year it hosts several international surfing competitions in winter when larger waves create exciting surfing conditions.
 The Vans Triple Crown competition goes through January and showcases world-class surfers taking on the huge waves of Oahu’s North Shore.
 The WSL Pipeline competition and Da Hui Backdoor Shootout are two other big surfing events held on the North Shore in January.
 If you’re feeling inspired by these athletes, there are plenty of surfing schools in Waikiki that will teach you how to ride the waves.